dennisinteractive/drupal_console_commands/Development-workflow-drupal-console.md

 ## <a name="head-starting-new-sites">Starting new sites</a>

-I had a look at this Composer template for Drupal projects https://github.com/drupal-composer/drupal-project which apparently is what may people use.
-It kind of works but it’s really just a starting point.
+I first looked at Composer template for Drupal projects (https://github.com/drupal-composer/drupal-project ) which works, but it’s really just a starting point.

-I was going to fork it when I found this fork by pfrenssen https://github.com/pfrenssen/drupal-project which has some nice additions like php unit and behat.
+I was going to fork it when I found this fork https://github.com/pfrenssen/drupal-project by pfrenssen that had some nice additions like php unit and behat.

-There is a script handler that automates the creation of settings.php https://github.com/pfrenssen/drupal-project/blob/8.x/scripts/composer/ScriptHandler.php, since I liked this, I decided to fork it and add some extra bits.

-Now, the script handler will add the includes for local configurations, so you would commit settings.php but not the includes, since they are relevant to the environment only).These includes are also added to *.gitignore*.
+There was also a script handler that automates the creation of settings.php https://github.com/pfrenssen/drupal-project/blob/8.x/scripts/composer/ScriptHandler.php, since I liked this, I decided to fork it and add some extra functionality to add the includes for local configurations, so you would commit *settings.php* but not the includes, since they are relevant to the environment only).These includes are also added to *.gitignore*.

 Here is how *settings.php* will be modified: